Replacing the hard drive in most laptops is almost as easy as selling popcorn in a movie theater. Just follow the simple steps listed below:

 Guide to the steps to replace the laptop hard drive

 1 – Disconnect everything attached to the laptop.
-This includes all USB cables, flash drives, external monitors, external speakers and so on.
+This includes all USB cables, flash drives, external monitors, external speakers, and so on.

 2 – Turn on the laptop and remove the battery.

 3 – Identify the small rectangular panel that covers the hard drive bay and remove it.
 This typically involves removing one or more small Phillips head screws and then gently removing the cover from its slot.
-Be careful not to break the cover or any other part of the laptop.
+Be careful not to break the surface or any other part of the laptop.

 4 – Remove the small screws that hold the hard drive in place, and then slide the drive in the direction opposite the connector.
-When the drive has no connector, simply lift it out of the bay.
+When the drive has no connector, lift it out of the bay.

 6 – Remove the new drive from the packaging and install by reversing steps 1-5.

-It is actually a relatively simple process.
+It is a relatively simple process.
 If you are interested, here is a short video detailing the procedure in visual form:

-Yes you have it.
+Yes, you have it.
 Quite simple, right?